TheSmilingTurtle/Bringing-Joy/README.md

 # Videos That Bring Joy
-Here is a list of Videos (or shorts, since most of that is on youtube are shorts now apparently) that bring joy:
+Here is a list of Videos (or shorts, since most of that is on youtube are shorts now apparently) that bring joy (and an image because its adorable):

+## Videos
 ### [YMCA on the beach](https://youtube.com/shorts/rujdEa3MVYo?si=Qynm8qDvqXxZMyv0)
 https://youtube.com/shorts/rujdEa3MVYo?si=Qynm8qDvqXxZMyv0